patrykpilek/mvc-framework-php/README.md

   - Pass data from the controller to the view
   - Make vies easier to crate and maintain: add a template engine
   - Remove repetition in the view templates: add a base template to inherit from
+- [x] Manage code using Composer
+  - Install the template engine library using Composer